tobiaswuttke/rss-submission-template/main.typ

   ],
 )<roadmap>

-This is a sample Figure:
+@figure1 is an example of a figure:
 #figure(
   image("img/HPI_logo.svg",width: 10%),
   caption: [